-Faculty:Student ratio is limited to 1:10.
+Faculty to Student ratio is limited to 1:10.

-Accelerated Foundations of Rolfing Structural Integration offers an integrated and innovative approach to learning about the human body.
-Taught through well illustrated lectures, experiential exercises and guided palpation, classes are designed to provide the optimal learning experience.

-The Rolf Institute® of Structural Integration instructors emphasize individual learning by providing each student with support for his/ her specific learning needs.
-Students study the foundation subjects, as well as develop skills and knowledge in perceptual acuity, efficient body use, and quality of touch.
+This six-week intensive course meets five days a week from 8:30 a.m. to 6:00 p.m.
+Foundations of Rolfing Structural Integration offers an integrated and innovative approach to learning about the human body.
+Taught through well-illustrated lectures, experiential exercises and guided palpation, classes are designed to provide the optimal learning experience.
+The Dr. Ida Rolf Institute instructors emphasize individual learning by providing each student with support for his/her specific learning needs.
+Students study the foundational subjects, as well as develop skills and knowledge in perceptual acuity, efficient body use, and quality of touch.

-Please Note: Rolfing Structural Integration is not taught in Accelerated Foundations of Rolfing Structural Integration.
-Completion of Accelerated Foundations of Rolfing Structural Integration does not entitle the student to use the terms "Rolfing" or "Rolfer."
+Please Note: Rolfing Structural Integration is not taught in Foundations of Rolfing Structural Integration.
+Completion of Foundations of Rolfing Structural Integration does not entitle the student to use the terms "Rolfing" or "Rolfer".